Cyber Risk Assessment for Capital Management: Case Study

 \section{Case Study}

-This section provides a proof{-}of{-}concept case study to illustrate the cyber risk assessment and capital management framework proposed in this paper.
-A historical cyber incident dataset acquired from Advisen Ltd. is used for the demonstration.
-The dataset contains $103,061$ cyber incidents.
-There are $125$ variables coded for each incident, which can be classified into {three} categories; they are { (i) the information of a victim company, (ii) the nature of an incident, and (iii) the consequences, including any associated lawsuits, of the incident.}
+. { This dataset contains historical records on cyber incidents, and the variables coded for each incident can be put into three categories;} they are (i) the information of a victim company, (ii) the nature of an incident, and (iii) the consequences, including any associated lawsuits, of the incident.

-{ To gather the data needed as the inputs of the proposed framework, we looked for the threats, vulnerabilities, assets, and losses of incidents from the dataset.
+To gather the data needed as the inputs of the proposed framework, we looked for the threats, vulnerabilities, assets, and losses of incidents from the dataset.
 Threats are categorized based on the intentions of actors, or lack thereof, that lead to incidents, such as distributed denial-of-service attacks, which cripple the availability of cyber systems, and IT configuration errors, which halt operations unintentionally.
 Vulnerabilities are parts of a cyber system that threats can directly impact, such as hardware, communication systems, and data systems.
 Assets recorded in this dataset are items that could lead to direct financial losses if damaged, such as personal financial information (PFI), personally identifiable information (PII), and equipment essential to the continuity of operations.
-Summary statistics of major categories of threats, vulnerabilities, and assets in this dataset are presented in Table \ref{tab:tva-summary}.}
+Summary statistics of major categories of threats, vulnerabilities, and assets in this dataset are presented in Table \ref{tab:tva-summary}.